 C) [4 points] Suppose we also had data on whether a customer had shopped for Gap in the past.
 The variable prior\experience measures the amount of time the customer has previously spent browsing the Gap website.
-Suppose we added this covariate as a control to the model in question (1).
-How would you expect the $\beta$ coefficient to change: would it become more positive or more negative?
+Suppose we added this covariate as a control to the model above.
+How would you expect the β coefficient to change: would it become more positive or more negative?
 Why?